 - Identify and set negative keywords (words that often appear with your keyword but are not relevant to your campaign) to avoid wasting your money.

-When you want to know how to improve your Google AdWords campaign, these tips are essential.
-But don’t limit yourself to just a great Google AdWords campaign—remember to practice basic on-page SEO as well.
+When you want to know how to improve your Google Ads campaign, these tips are essential.
+But don’t limit yourself to just a great Google Ads campaign—remember to practice basic on-page SEO as well.
 Now that you have a keyword strategy, you can carefully consider things such as title tags, meta descriptions, alt tags, header tags and more.
 Consider creating content “silos” where each service (and keyword) have their own page (and their own chance to shine).
 Once you’ve optimized your website to the best of your ability, review the results.
 If you have high organic search rankings as well as a solid PPC marketing campaign, you will have achieved a great deal of exposure on Google.

 To eliminate any excess expenses, watch, analyze, and fine-tune your campaign.
 Make tiny adjustments in your wording.
 Think about specificity and uniqueness—those terms that highlight your business’s key features.
 Review your traffic levels daily and continue to review, eliminate, and add until you reach your desired level of success.
 Pay attention to what your customers are doing—what they like, how they respond, which terms most attract their attention—and edit your campaign to reflect their preferences.